klovekesh37/Codeial-Container/Readme.md

 docker run -d --name sonarqube -p 9000:9000 -p 9092:9092 sonarqube
 ```

+5. YOu can verify the that app is running with images.
-5. Build the image and run the node-app contianer
+   Build the image and run the container
    ```
    docker network create app
    docker run -d -p 27017:27017 --network app --name mongodb \